ivanitlearning/learning-k8s/README.md

 ## 6.13 Network Policies

-* Similar to NACLs
+* Similar to NACLs, except default is allow all implicit

-* Default k8s doesn't block any traffic
+  * Seen in lab

 * Created as k8s resource.
 This one applies 3306 ingress for pod api-pod.